 Student and Senior Specials

-A host of first-rate restaurants serve traditional pretheater meals at reasonable prices.
+A host of Midtown restaurants serve traditional pre-theater meals at reasonable prices.
 A three-course prix-fixe menu usually runs $30 to $40 for dinner or around $20 for lunch.
 You’ll be in good hands and sure to make your show.
 Just let them know your curtain time; you can expect your reservation to be 90 minutes before that.